Building B2B Thought Leadership: An 8-Step Playbook

 5. We’re a business after all!
 We know our co-hosts’ stories matter.
 Professional graphic design helps us convey those narratives.

-You can see from the examples we've been working on mastering our social media designs.
 Let’s go ahead and hit on a few more components of the Sweet Fish social media approach. 📱

-PHASE VII: Social media
+PHASE VII: Social Media

 Up until now, you’ve seen the ideation, production, and manifestation that goes into our B2B thought leadership playbook.
 Now, we’ll explore how the social media team documents and presents all of these elements to each collective show’s audience.